 International Syalons are pleased to announce the availability of Zircalon 30 a new grade of zirconia-based advanced ceramic with greatly improved fracture toughness, which is ideal for induction welding applications.

 Zirconia, also known as zirconium dioxide (ZrO2), is a high-strength advanced ceramic with outstanding impact- and wear-resistant properties.
-It is usually present in one of three distinct crystal microstructures that are dependent upon forming temperatures and the presence of dopants and stabilizers such as cerium (Ce) or yttrium oxide (Y2O3); each of which is believed to impart different mechanical characteristics.Typically, yttrium-doped zirconia reaches higher compressive strength values (>2000MPa) while cerium imparts greater fracture toughness.
+It is usually present in one of three distinct crystal microstructures that are dependent upon forming temperatures and the presence of dopants and stabilizers such as cerium (Ce) or yttrium oxide (Y2O3); each of which is believed to impart different mechanical characteristics.Typically, yttrium-doped zirconia ceramics reach higher compressive strength values (>2000MPa) while cerium imparts greater fracture toughness.
 Zircalon 30 is a new grade of zirconia that has demonstrated outstanding levels of performance for fracture-resistant control pins in weld assemblies.

 Zircalon 30 is a co-stabilised zirconia and aluminum oxide (Al2O3) matrix based composite ceramic, which is reinforced by self-grown alumina-based platelets.
-This microstructure achieves the same mechanical benefits of zirconia products stabilized with yttrium additives albeit with vastly improved fracture toughness in the region of 14 – 15MPa m½.
+This microstructure achieves the same mechanical benefits of zirconia ceramics stabilized with yttrium additives albeit with vastly improved fracture toughness in the region of 14 – 15MPa m½.
 Zircalon 30 also boasts an increase in impact resistance of up to 50% compared to yttrium-stabilized zirconia (YSZ).

 Zircalon 30 is a new grade of zirconia which has been developed for industries and applications requiring exceptional wear resistant characteristics for electrically-insulating materials.
 It is predominantly used in metal forming and welding applications, chiefly as non-conductive weld location and control pins.